agittins/bermuda/README.md

 ### How quickly does it react?

 - There are three main factors.
-  - First is how often your beacon transmits advertisements.
+  - How often your beacon transmits advertisements.
 Most are less than 2 seconds.
-  - How short you have the `update_interval` set in the configuration.
-One second (or 0.9 if you like sliding windows) works pretty well on most systems, just check it doesn't impact your system load.
-  - Whether your proxies are missing advertisement packets.
+  - Bermuda only checks for new advertisements every second.
+  - The proxies might not catch every advertisement.
 In my esphome proxies I usually use these settings to ensure we don't miss toooo many:
-    ```
+    ```yaml
     esp32_ble_tracker:
       interval: 1000ms # default 320ms.
 Time spent per adv channel
       window: 900ms # default 30ms.
 Time spent listening during interval.
     ```
     This makes sure the device is spending the majority of its time listening for bluetooth advertisements.
-320/280 also works, but I think that 1000/900 gives a better balance of dedicated listening vs enough time for wifi tasks.
+320/280 also works, but I think that 1000/900 gives a better balance of dedicated listening vs enough time for wifi tasks.^[citation required!]
+- So if your beacon transmits every second, it might take up to two seconds for Bermuda to come up with a new distance measurement, assuming no packets were lost.
+Which happens a lot.
+- Due to the noise inherent in RSSI measurements, we do a lot of filtering on the values.
+The upshot of this is that measurements that read "closer" come through a lot faster because they're more reliable / more likely to be accurate, while readings of an increasing distance will be tracked a lot slower because most of them are signals that were weakened by noise, reflections, dog bodies etc. So asserting that something is _in_ an area is authorative and quick, while asserting that something is _leaving_ or not in an area carries less confidence and higher latency.

 ### How is the distance calculated?